developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ## CloneProfile

-Used to create a copy of an existing DataWedge Profile.
+Used to create a copy of an existing DataWedge Profile including all settings.

 ###FUNCTION PROTOTYPE